wjmc232/IT-302/content/posts/Modular7.md

 I can identify and define key concepts in (web) content management.
 ====================================================

-* This week I was able to go to W3Schools and find resources to help me code in html when I was working on the WordPress website. sadfsda
+* This week I was able to go to W3Schools and find resources to help me code in html when I was working on the WordPress website.

 I can describe and compare content management systems.
 =============================================